 - Malicious domain: fonts[.] googlesapi[.]com

-Another factor that plays in favor of this malicious domain is its apparent low use, as it has so far not been blacklisted by any VirusTotal partner company, a platform that provides information on current security risks.
+Another factor that plays in favor of this malicious domain is its apparent low use, as it has so far not been blacklisted by any VirusTotal partner company, a platform that provides information on current security risks associated with domain that are bought directly or through Auction.
+Hosting Foundry explains it here about, How Do Domain Auctions Works.

 It was also detected that this malicious domain was trying to load malware from a previous domain (wordprssapi[.]com), reported since 2017.
 This variant of malware is used for the theft of browsing cookies on websites that employ a specific marketing program.